-The proposed Draft Plan of Subdivision and Zoning By-law Amendment are consistent with the relevant policies of the County Official Plan and Township Official Plan respecting residential development in the respective designations.
+The proposed Draft Plan of Subdivision and Zoning By-law Amendment remain consistent with the relevant policies of the County Official Plan and Township Official Plan respecting residential development in the respective designations.
 They are generally consistent with the Urban Centre designation (County) and Residential designation (Township) in that they would facilitate a proposed development would contain a mixture of residential, commercial, institutional, and park uses.
 Single detached dwellings would be the predominant use of residential land ranging generally from 55% to 70% of the total unit count, depending on the ultimate unit type and lotting mix.
 While the proportion of multiple residential forms of development may exceed the general anticipation of one quarter expressed by the Official Plans, the exceedance would be required to satisfy and further the minimum density policies of the Official Plans.

 In respect to the greenfield density policies, the Master Concept Plan and Draft Plan of Subdivision for the West Phase demonstrate how the broader Site, including the East Phase and West Phase, is planned to achieve a density of generally 46 to 48 people and jobs per hectare and a residential density of generally 16 to 17 units per hectare.
-Recognizing the lot-less blocks shown on the Draft Plan of Subdivision identifies a broad range of units, the density target would be achieved through minimum residential density provisions in the proposed Zoning By-law Amendment as well as expected conditions in the Draft Plan approval that required demonstration of the lot mix as registration occurs.

-Furthermore, the applications are consistent with the Core Greenlands designation in that they would facilitate a proposed development that maintains the existing natural features on the Site associated with the wooded wetland along the western edge of the property as well as the Nichol Drain corridor through the centre of the Site.
-The management plan includes sufficient buffering along the woodland/wetland incorporated into the block and an appropriate corridor width and restoration efforts along the Nichol Drain No. 1 corridor that will maintain these features and functions as per the County policies.
-The Environmental Impact Study Memorandum concludes that the buffers proposed for the wooded wetland are adequate for the protection of the feature and its function, recognizing the feature's limited sensitivity and the proposed protection measures.
+Recognizing the lotless blocks shown on the Draft Plan of Subdivision identifies a broad range of units, the density target would be achieved through the minimum residential density provisions in the proposed Zoning By-law Amendment as well as expected conditions in the Draft Plan approval that required demonstration of the lot mix as registration occurs.
+Furthermore, the applications remain consistent with the Core Greenlands designation in that they would facilitate a proposed development that maintains the existing natural features on the Site associated with the wooded wetland along the western edge of the property as well as the Nichol Drain corridor through the centre of the Site.
+The management plan includes sufficient buffering along the woodland/wetland incorporated into the block and an appropriate corridor width and restoration efforts along the Nichol Drain No. 1 corridor that will maintain these features and functions per the County policies.
+The Environmental Impact Study Memorandum concludes that the buffers proposed for the wooded wetland are adequate for the protection of the feature and its function, recognizing the feature's limited sensitivity and the proposed protection measures, and also recognizing that the GRCA's subsequently noted requirement for a 30 metre buffer around the wetland edge.